Pernille Skipper

 Pernille Skipper (born 10 July 1984) is a Danish former politician.
-She was a member of the Folketing from 2011 to 2022, and was political spokesperson for the Red–Green Alliance from 2016 to 2021, succeeding Johanne Schmidt-Nielsen.
+She was a member of the Folketing from 2011 to 2022, and was political spokesperson for the far-left eco-socialist Red–Green Alliance from 2016 to 2021, succeeding Johanne Schmidt-Nielsen.
 In 2021 she was replaced by Mai Villadsen.

 Skipper was active in student politics, being chairman of the student council in high school, and vice chairman at the student council at the University of Copenhagen.
 She has been a member of the Red–Green Alliance since 2001, and was in 2011 elected to the Folketing.
 Since 2013 she has been seen as the expected successor to Schmidt-Nielsen, and in 2016 she was appointed political spokesperson.

 Background

 Pernille Skipper was born in Aalborg on 10 July 1984.
 Her parents are Jørnn Skipper and Henriette von Platen-Hallermund.
 From 2001 to 2003 she took her secondary education at Aalborghus Gymnasium.
 During this period, she was involved in student politics, being chairperson of her school's student council, chairperson of the regional chapter of Danske Gymnasieelevers Sammenslutning, the Danish association of gymnasium students, and a member of their national board.

 She earned a master's degree in Law in 2011 from the University of Copenhagen.
 During her studies, she was vice chair of the student council at the University of Copenhagen from 2006 to 2007, and vice chair of the university's educational strategic council from 2006 to 2008.
 From 2009 to 2011 she had a student job at Hillerød County Court.